Nurses, paramedics reach pay deal to end England strikes

 Firefighters, who canceled a planned strike, and London bus drivers recently reached deals to keep working.
 But many other professions remain locked in pay disputes.
 Tens of thousands of teachers, civil servants and workers on the capital’s subway system all walked off the job on Wednesday.

-Walkouts by health care workers put pressure on the British government to lift opposition to raises for staff in the U.K.’s overburdened public health system.
-Some leaders criticized health care workers for jeopardizing lives, though ambulance crews said they responded to the most urgent calls and emergency rooms were staffed.
+Some have criticized health care workers for jeopardizing lives, though ambulance crews said they responded to the most urgent calls and emergency rooms were staffed.

 The health care workers, including midwives and physical therapists, had been in talks since they held what organizers said was the largest strike in the history of the country’s National Health Service last month.

-The labor actions echo the economic unrest that has rippled across in France, including over the government’s plans to increase the retirement age.
+The labor actions echo the economic unrest that has rippled across in France, including over the government’s plan to increase the retirement age.

 The U.K.’s lackluster economy is likely to avoid a recession this year, though growth will still shrink.
 The International Monetary Fund last month said the country would be the only major economy to contract this year, performing even worse than sanctions-hit Russia.